brunorodrigus/Programming-Exercise/Programming-Exercise/Readme.txt

 ﻿A txt file was created at 'D:\Endpoint.txt' to manage the stored endpoints, if this disk doesn't exists in you computer, you should change the path at FileManager.cs.
+Also a sample file was inserted in the project git.